kmahaseth1/movies-dash/README.md

 - Full Data Integration: Includes all movies with complete data from 2020s present in the TMDB

 ### In Progress
-- Final UI Changes (Assign colors to genres for the bar chart, make movie name font size on KPI cards dynamic)
+[ ] Add a data dictionary or similar document

 ### TODO
-- [ ] Add a data dictionary or similar document
 - [ ] Deploy to production environment

 ## Dashboard Features